-"My students aren't trying to cheat - they're trying to succeed," observed Rachel.
+"I don't think my students are trying to cheat - they're just trying to use AI as a crutch for their learning," observed Rachel Kolman.
 "When I provide clear guidelines about what kinds of AI help are appropriate for each assignment, compliance rates are excellent.
 The key is involving students in policy creation rather than imposing rules from above."

 This observation aligns with broader research on student preferences.
-The King's Business School case study[6] revealed that 74% of students failed to declare AI use despite mandatory requirements, suggesting that overly restrictive policies may drive underground use rather than promoting ethical practices.
+The King's Business School case study^[6] revealed that 74% of students failed to declare AI use despite mandatory requirements, suggesting that overly restrictive policies may drive underground use rather than promoting ethical practices.